neondatabase/website/content/docs/guides/branching-analytics.md

 1. In the Neon Console, select your project.
 2. On the project **Dashboard**, under **Connection Details**, select the `sales_query` branch, the database, and the role you want to connect with.
 ![Connection details widget](/docs/guides/data_analysis_connection_details.png)
 3. Copy the connection string.
-A connection string includes your role name, password, the compute endpoint hostname, and database name.
+A connection string includes your role name, password, compute endpoint hostname, and database name.
 4. Connect with `psql`.
 Your connection string will look something like this:

    <CodeBlock shouldWrap>